Need fresh thinking?

 We prefer colorful, bite-sized content to long columns of text.
 We can’t help it because we’re human and busy; we like quick and interesting things that make us smarter.
 About 90% of the information sent to the brain is visual; we’re hard-wired to like images and respond to them.

-That’s why infographics work—they’re liked and shared more than presentations and documents.
+That’s why infographics work—they’re liked and shared on social media more than presentations and documents.
 But you know that already.

-Infographics are especially relevant and tailor-made for the personal care industry.
-By their nature, fitness clubs, massage spas, and hair and nail salons are personal.
+Infographics are especially relevant and tailor-made for the health and beauty retail services industry.
+By their nature, fitness clubs, massage spas, and hair and nail salons appeal to potential clients on a personal level.
 Consumers spend discretionary income at these establishments to improve their health, bodies and attractiveness.
-Infographics about those topics are often inherently more interesting than those about business statistics.
+Infographics about those topics are often inherently more interesting than those about franchise business statistics.

-Start here when you’re ready to fire up your sharable content with infographics.
+Start here when you’re ready to fire up your marketing strategy with sharable infographics for content.

 1. Infographics are meant to be shared, so make it easy for people to do so.
 Include social media icons at the bottom of your infographic so it can be easily shared on Facebook, LinkedIn, Twitter, Pinterest and email.